Haldia Institute of Technology: Cultural and Non-academic Activities

-The annual cultural festival RIVIERA, usually held in the month of May-June is an event hosted by the student body.
+The annual cultural festival RIVIERA, usually held in the month of May–June is an event hosted by the student body.

 Accreditation

 Haldia Institute of Technology is accredited by the National Assessment and Accreditation Council (NAAC) with an "A" grade in 2018, with CGPA of 3.31 on 4 point scale.
 Most of the courses are provisionally accredited by the National Board of Accreditation (NBA).

 Ranking

 The National Institutional Ranking Framework (NIRF) ranked the college between 201-300 in the engineering rankings in 2024.

-Admission

-For B.Tech course, one has to clear State level entrance exam WBJEE & JEE (main).
-JELET is exam for 2nd year lateral entry B.Tech course.